coconut-os/coconut-mklive/README.md

 that can change the behavior of the live system:

 - `live.autologin` will skip the initial login screen on `tty1`.
 - `live.user` will change the username of the non-root user from the default `anon`.
-The password remains `voidlinux`.
+The password remains `coconut`.
 - `live.shell` sets the default shell for the non-root user in the live environment.
 - `live.accessibility` enables accessibility features like the console screenreader `espeakup` in the live environment.
 - `console` can be set to `ttyS0`, `hvc0`, or `hvsi0` to enable `agetty` on that serial console.